 - Active balancing offers quicker scanning over large scan ranges

 Fast tapping mode topography image acquired at 170 Hz line rate of Annexin 5 protein on lipid membrane in buffer.
 The arrows depict the occupation of a centric trimer from solution in the 2D crystal structure 12 seconds (8 frames) later.
 Scan size 96 nm × 96 nm, height range 1.0 nm.
-Image Credit: Bruker Nano Analytics.
+Image Credit: Bruker Nano Surfaces.

 Most intuitive BioAFM operations